realizeapp/realize-deck/presentation.md

 * App store model
     * We take a 30% cut of plugins sold by developers on the plugin store

+* Data market model
+    * We take a 30% cut when companies buy stored data from individuals

 ---

 ## Team